weimingtom/onscripter-libretro_fork/README.md

 * https://github.com/gouchi/onscripter-libretro
 * https://github.com/madcock/libretro-onscripter

-## ARM Toolchain (all use one toolchain, include a30 and mini and rg28xx and rpizero2w)
+## ARM Toolchain (all use one toolchain, include a30 and mini and rg28xx and rpizero2w, not include Trimui Smart Pro aarch64)
 * (for miyoo a30) https://github.com/XK9274/a30-sdk-miyoo/releases/tag/16042024
 see https://github.com/weimingtom/miyoo_a30_playground
 see https://github.com/weimingtom/onscripter-jh-miyoo-a30